rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 When a query engine is traversing the Web, it is therefore possible that it can encounter information that **impacts the query results in an undesired manner**.
 This information could be [_untrusted_](cite:cites guidedlinktraversal, linktraversaldiverse), _contradicting_, or _incorrect_.
+Without mitigations to this vulnerability, query results from an LTQP can therefore never be really trusted, which brings the practical broad use of LTQP into question.

 **Exploit: producing untrusted query results by adding unauthoritative triples**